 Pupils' development in RSE is monitored by class teachers as part of our internal assessment systems.
-The delivery of RSE throughout the school is monitored by the senior leadership team, through planning scrutiny, work sampling, and speaking to pupils.
+The delivery of RSE throughout the school is monitored by the senior leadership team and subject leader, through planning scrutiny, work sampling, and speaking to pupils.
 This policy will be reviewed by the Achievement Committee every 3 years.